 Dendera’s Hypostyle Hall is one of the most well-preserved, colorful and photogenic parts of any surviving Egyptian temple.
 Completed around 2,000 years ago, the level of detail is astounding.

 The room contains 18 columns in total, each of which is topped by four-faced carvings of Hathor.
-Strangely, Hathor happens to be the only deity in Egypt with her own column.
+As you’ll notice throughout your travels, Hathor is the only deity in Egypt with her own column.

-Given Egypt’s incredibly long history and extensive pantheon, why is this so?
+But given Egypt’s incredibly long history and extensive pantheon, why just her?

 The Egyptians never left us with a definitive answer.
 But the tops of Egyptian columns represented the heavens, and Hathor’s position here likely corresponds to her symbolic role as the cosmic womb.